shahajimbhosle/siyas-admin-app/README.md

 # IMPORTANT - This project is under development.
-It will be available to use after July 1st, 2024 IST.
+It will be available to use after August 1st, 2024 IST.

 # siyas-admin-app